 The Russian Arms Sales and Sanctions Monthly Snapshot captures a selection of the most salient open source material on Russian arms sales and information related to Countering America's Adversaries Through Sanctions Act (CAATSA) Section 231 sanctions.
 The snapshot is compiled monthly.
 The RAND Corporation gathers this open source material as part of a project for the U.S. Department of State to monitor activities related to CAATSA Section 231.
 Open source materials are selected for the Monthly Snapshot based on analyst judgement to illustrate the diversity of sources, regions, and weapons systems.

-This Monthly Snapshot captures a selection of the most salient open-source material on Russian arms sales and information related to Countering America's Adversaries Through Sanctions Act (CAATSA) Section 231 sanctions during November 2022.
+This Monthly Snapshot captures a selection of the most salient open source material on Russian arms sales and information related to Countering America's Adversaries Through Sanctions Act (CAATSA) Section 231 sanctions during October 2023.
 The RAND Corporation seeks credible open-source material, curates it, but does not verify the content of this open-source material as part of a project for the U.S. Department of State to monitor activities related to CAATSA Section 231.

 Selection: Open source materials are selected for the Monthly Snapshot based on analyst judgement to illustrate the diversity of sources, regions, and weapons systems